2011 Irish general election: Results

+Elsewhere, the Green Party lost all its TDs, despite speculation that Trevor Sargent and Eamon Ryan might survive.
+All but four of its candidates failed to win a reimbursement of expenses; the party fell just short of the 2 per cent national vote needed to secure public funding, which had drastic implications for its continued ability to employ full-time staff.
+The United Left Alliance won five seats, including returning TDs Joe Higgins and Séamus Healy.
+Fourteen independents were elected, an increase of nine on 2007, including three who topped the poll in their constituencies: Michael Lowry, Shane Ross and Mick Wallace.

 Turnout increased slightly on 2007.
 All opposition parties transferred strongly against Fianna Fáil, but preferencing between Fine Gael and Labour was well below its historic peak in the 1970s.
 Labour were the most transfer-friendly party.
 Of the TDs elected to the 31st Dáil, fewer than half had been members of the 30th, and there was a record number of first-time deputies, among them the future Taoiseach Simon Harris.
 The average age of the new Dáil was 49, similar to recent cohorts.
 A record 25 women were elected, though at 15 per cent of the total this still left Ireland well below the EU average.
 Labour's Dominic Hannigan and John Lyons became the first openly gay TDs.

-According to the Millward Brown Lansdowne exit poll for RTÉ, Fine Gael was the largest party across every social class, making substantial gains across the board.
-It won the most votes with every age and gender category.
-Labour gained with every social class except farmers.
-National policy was the number-one factor influencing how people voted, compared with candidate and local concerns in 2007.
-Voters viewed unemployment and the public finances as the two most important issues, with the health service a distant third.
-65 per cent said the new government should focus on reducing spending, versus 7 per cent for raising taxes and 18 per cent for both.
-43 per cent wanted a Fine Gael–Labour coalition compared to 18 per cent for a Fine Gael single-party government.
-Poll respondents regarded Micheál Martin as having performed best in the TV debates, but only 35 per cent of those favouring him voted for Fianna Fáil.

 After the new Dáil began its term, an indirect election was held for the 24th Seanad.
 Only two defeated Fianna Fáil TDs won election to the upper house, Thomas Byrne and Darragh O'Brien.
 Two former junior ministers, Seán Connick and Martin Mansergh, stood in the election and lost.
 All three defeated Fine Gael TDs won Seanad seats.